francescomalatesta/laravel-api-boilerplate-jwt/readme.md

 ## Cross Origin Resource Sharing

+If you want to enable CORS for a specific route or routes group, you just have to use the _cors_ middleware on them.

 Thanks to the _barryvdh/laravel-cors_ package, you can handle CORS easily.
-Just check <a href="https://github.com/barryvdh/laravel-cors" target="_blank">the docs at this page</a>.
+Just check <a href="https://github.com/barryvdh/laravel-cors" target="_blank">the docs at this page</a> for more info.

 ## Notes